Observing the Migdal effect from nuclear recoils of neutral particles with liquid xenon and argon detectors: Neutron scattering

 \subsection{Neutron capture}

-An important intrinsic background to a Migdal calibration is radiative neutron capture and subsequent $\beta$ and electron capture decays.
+Dark matter searches using TPCs have shown that internal backgrounds from detector materials and target contamination can be limited to around 100 events/tonne/yr/keV below 25 keV~\cite{XENON:2020rca}.
+Given the potentially large rate of Migdal events we will assume this background to be subdominant compared to the intrinsic and external backgrounds.
+The consideration of external backgrounds due to cosmic rays and environmental radioactivity is beyond the scope of this work, however they can be mitigated via the same methods we suggest later in this section.
+The intrinsic background to a neutron-beam Migdal calibration is radiative neutron capture and the subsequent $\beta$ and electron capture decays.
 The total neutron capture rates are shown in Fig.~\ref{fig:neutron_rates}.
 This rate neglects multiple scattering of neutrons within the detector and so should be regarded as a lower limit.
 For xenon, at neutron energies of 10-20~keV, the isotope-averaged neutron capture rate is only an order of magnitude smaller than the elastic scattering rate.
 On the other hand, argon enjoys a capture rate four orders of magnitude smaller than the elastic rate - below even the Migdal rate (if the sharp resonances in this energy range can be avoided).
 Given the relatively small rate of neutron capture in argon, we expect its contribution to the electronic recoil background to be negligible.
 We therefore focus the rest of this discussion on xenon.

 In xenon, the leading contribution to radiative neutron capture is due to $^{129}$Xe, followed by $^{131}$Xe.
 The $\gamma$-ray emission is mostly prompt with energies in the hundreds of~keV to~MeV range (see appendix~\ref{app:backgrounds} for details).
 The lower-energy $\gamma$-rays will have short mean free paths, below the detector resolution of a few millimeters, and will be dominantly photo-absorbed. $\gamma$-rays above a few hundred~keV can travel 1-10~cm and will dominantly Compton scatter, contributing to the low-energy electronic recoil background.
 This background can be reduced through cuts on energy and multiple scatters.